Non-Uniform Quantum Fourier Transform: Introduction

 \subsection{Organization}

-The remainder of this paper is organized as follows. \cref{prelims} reviews the necessary preliminaries, including the discrete and quantum Fourier transforms, as well as other quantum algorithmic primitives relevant to this study. \cref{townsend-alg} reviews the low-rank matrix factorization approach to the non-uniform discrete Fourier transform. \cref{cheb-nuqfft} presents our quantum algorithm, and \cref{cheb-nuqfft-error} provides the corresponding error analysis.
+The remainder of this paper is organized as follows. \cref{prelims} reviews the necessary preliminaries, including the discrete and quantum Fourier transforms, as well as other quantum algorithmic primitives relevant to this study. \cref{townsend-alg} reviews the low-rank approximation approach to the non-uniform discrete Fourier transform. \cref{cheb-nuqfft} presents our quantum algorithm, and \cref{cheb-nuqfft-error} provides the corresponding error analysis. \cref{numerics-res} presents some numerical results.
 Finally, \cref{conclusion} offers concluding remarks and discusses potential directions for future work.